How to Remove Rust from Metal: A Complete Guide for Boat Owners

 The Hands-On Approach to Mechanical Rust Removal

-This is my go-to method for moderate-to-heavy rust, especially when you see it starting to flake or pit the surface of your steel hardware.
+This method is the go-to for moderate-to-heavy rust, especially when you see it starting to flake or pit the surface of your steel hardware.

 Think of it this way: chemicals dissolve rust, but mechanical methods physically erase it.
 Depending on how bad the corrosion is, this could be as simple as some light scrubbing or as involved as firing up the power tools.